Skip to content

 NGUI_PROVIDER langchain Inference provider (mcp, llamastack, langchain)

-NGUI_MODEL gpt-4o Model name (required for non-MCP providers)
+NGUI_MODEL gpt-4o Model name (required for other than mcp providers)

 NGUI_PROVIDER_LLAMA_URL - LlamaStack server URL (if llamastack is used)